 But since becoming self-employed I have gained experience in the smaller scale of construction for domestic and commercial design.

-I provide a personal and friendly and cost effective solution to your engineering and building needs.
+I provide a personal and friendly and cost-effective solution to your engineering and building needs.
 I am a chartered engineer, a full member of the Institution of Civil Engineers and have professional indemnity insurance of £500,000.

 DOMESTIC & COMMERCIAL DESIGN